MohammadTahaBatoomi/Quantum_Bilders/README.md

 We are here to build impactful digital products and shape the future. 🔥

 ---
 ## 🏫 Academic & Educational Affiliation
 This team is proudly formed and supported by:

-**Nemouneh Dolati – Mandegar Intelligent Technical High School
+**Nemouneh Dolati – Mandegar Intelligent Art School
 Imam Sadegh (AS)**
-*(from the esteemed Modares School of Smart Arts Mandegar Imam Sadegh
+from the esteemed **Modares School of Smart Arts Mandegar Imam Sadegh

 In collaboration with the educational institute:

 **Pouyeshgaran Danesh & Maharat Sadra Institute**
-*A center focused on developing advanced technical, digital, and future‑ready skills.*
+*A professional institute dedicated to developing advanced technical, digital, and future‑ready skills.*

 ---